Course Schedule – Fall 2024 / History and Philosophy

 At each session the presenter will tell you about a book you always wanted to read or about a book you never heard of but will be glad that you now have.

-NEW & CLASSIC ESSAYS
+NEW AND CLASSIC ESSAYS

 Coordinators: Steve Allen, Martha Drezin, Ellie Schaffer, Larry Shapiro